aid7c1/Magisk/docs/install.md

 Before proceeding, please acknowledge that:

-- Installing Magisk **WILL** trip your Knox Warranty Bit, this action is not reversible in any way.
+- Installing Magisk **WILL** trip your Knox Warranty Bit, this action is not reversible in any way (3rd thing that is be unlawful in EU)
 - Installing Magisk for the first time **REQUIRES** a full data wipe (this is **NOT** counting the data wipe when unlocking bootloader).
 Please make a backup your data.

 ### Flashing Tools